Asheville, NC In Fall: Your 3-Day Weekend Itinerary (2025)

 Moore Cove Falls

-Moore Cove Falls is a 1.2 mile out and back trail near Looking Glass Falls in Pisgah National Forest.
+If you want a bit of an outdoor adventure, consider taking the Moore Cove Falls Trail.
+It’s a 1.2 mile out and back trail near Looking Glass Falls in Pisgah National Forest.
 We like to recommend it because it’s easy, quickly immerses you in nature and ends at a small waterfall.

 While it’s not as intense as Looking Glass Falls, the 50-foot waterfall at the end of the trail is actually quite nice and peaceful.
 The rocks behind it are curved a bit and create a pretty cool gap behind the falls.